hungei/22712771-LeQuochung-EProject/README.md

 └── .github/workflows  # Continuous integration pipeline definition
 ```

-## Getting Started

-### Prerequisites

-- [Node.js 18+](https://nodejs.org/) for running services locally and executing tests.
-- [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) for containerised development.
-- (Optional) An existing MongoDB and RabbitMQ instance if you do not rely on Docker Compose.

 ### Environment configuration

 Each service reads its configuration from environment variables with sensible defaults: